spakov/arduino-build/README.md

 Specify flags to pass to `arduino-cli upload` using `UFLAGS`.

+Alias of this target is u.

 ### validate
 This validates that the Makefile set up correctly and that the `TARGET` is correctly configured.
 This target isn't necessarily intended to be used directly, but instead is dependent on compile, upload, and monitor.

+Alias of this target is v.

 ## User-configurable macros
 There are a few macros intended to be modified by the user in the Makefile.